How To Smoke Salmon – Easy & Tender Recipe

-- Start by prepping your smoker to 225 degrees (F) using a fruit wood (the best wood we like is cherry or apple).
+- Start by prepping your smoker to 225 degrees (F) using fruit wood (we find the best wood for salmon is cherry or apple wood).

-- Place salmon on the smoker and close lid.
+- Place salmon on the smoker and close the lid.
 Smoke until it hits your desired internal temperature.
-For tender salmon we cook it to 135 degrees Fahrenheit.
+For tender salmon, we cook it to 135 degrees Fahrenheit.
 You’ll see the salmon sweating out proteins, and you’ll see a nice red color start to form on the crust of the salmon.
-Check temperature at thickest part with a probe and you can also poke and pull apart the flaky salmon and make sure that the interior is pink and not translucent.
+Check the temperature at the thickest part with an instant-read meat thermometer.
+You can also poke and pull apart the flaky salmon and make sure that the interior is pink and not translucent.

 Pro Tip: Start checking temperature early.
 The smaller the fillet, or if using wild caught, start checking the internal temperature as early as 30 minutes.

 The key to tender juicy salmon is cooking it at a low heat and paying close attention to the internal temperature using a good quality digital instant read thermometer.